VENKATSAIDASARI/assignment2-DASARI/AboutMe.md

 ---
 # My Favourite Quotes
-> Everything comes to us that belongs to us if we create the capacity to receive it.  *Ravindranath Tagore* <br>
+> Everything comes to us that belongs to us if we create the capacity to receive it -  *Ravindranath Tagore* <br>
-> If the deaf have to hear, the sound has to be very loud.  *Bhagat singh*
+> If the deaf have to hear, the sound has to be very loud - *Bhagat singh*